mardy/russophobia/README.md

 terrible events.

+## Contributing

+If you know of companies which have either stood out in a positive way, or which have followed the mainstream russophobia, please open a pull request (if you are familiar with GitHub PR process) or just [file an issue](https://github.com/mardy/russophobia/issues/new) mentioning the company name and a link documenting their stance.

 ## List of russophobic companies

 Here is a list of companies and organisations who have decided to penalize